cewing/codefellows_f2_python/source/session03.rst

 * tuples
 * bytearrays
 * buffers
+* array.arrays
-* xrange objects
+* xrange objects (almost)

-For this class, you won't see much beyond the string types, lists, tuples.
+For this class, you won't see much beyond the string types, lists, tuples -- the rest are pretty special purpose.

 But what we say today applies to all sequences (with minor caveats)